 At Barrowford St Thomas we pride ourselves on the singing which takes place.
 Singing is a part of every music lesson.
 As a church school, we also see singing hymns as an important factor within our worship and a means of collectively praising the word of God.
 The warmth and depth of feeling behind the children’s singing is certainly moving and gives everyone a feeling of togetherness and enjoyment.

 At our school we strongly believe that all children should be given as many opportunities as possible to develop their musical talents.
 Currently we are lucky to have three music specialists who offer extra musical provision in violin, guitar and piano.
+Two or three times a year, all the children who learn an instrument have the opportunity to perform their instrument in front of the whole school and parents.

 We aim to ensure that all pupils: